fsabiu/RAG/README.md

 - Flexible document and domain management
 - Customizable query engine with optimization and re-ranking capabilities
 - Vector store integration for efficient similarity search
+- Support for Ollama and Cohere embedding models

 ## Architecture Overview